Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 As the wheat crops dry out and the early storms of the Dust Bowl descend on Mulehead, Oklahoma, the Bell family faces many hardships.
 Matriarch Annie can’t escape the dust - it’s in her hair, covering the surfaces of her home, and coating the animals in the barn.

 Her husband, Samuel, can’t escape his disturbing dreams about rain.
 Her young son, Fred, is suffering from dust pneumonia; and her daughter, Birdie, is in love for the first time and desperate for a path out of Mulehead.
-Annie, too, is desperate for an escape, and flirts with an unlikely admirer.
+Annie, too, is desperate for an escape as she flirts with an unlikely admirer.

-Set against the bleak backdrop of the Dust Bowl, the story of this family and their community facing challenges with grit and determination.
-This powerful historical fiction novel illustrates the hope and love that made the Bell family so resilient.
+Set against the bleak backdrop of the Dust Bowl, this is the story of a family and their community facing challenges with grit, determination, and hope.

 In 1889, Americans were invited to line up at the border of the Oklahoma Territory and literally race to stake claims to 160 acres per family in the first Land Run.
 This crazy race birthed Oklahoma City in the center of the state.
 The city grew exponentially on the back of the oil industry.